buttonsrtoys/mvvm_plus/README.md

 ## Adding additional ChangeNotifiers

-The ViewModel constructor optionally registers itself, but sometimes you want registered models that are not associated with Views.
-MVVM+ uses [Registrar](https://pub.dev/packages/registrar) under the hood which has a widget named "Registrar" that you can add to the widget tree:
+Sometimes you want registered models that are not associated with Views.
+MVVM+ uses the [Registrar](https://pub.dev/packages/registrar) package under the hood which has a widget named "Registrar" that you can add to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),
       child: MyWidget(),
     );

-The Registar widget registers the model when added to the widget tree and unregisters it when removed.
+The Registrar widget registers the model when added to the widget tree and unregisters it when removed.
 To register multiple models with a single widget, check out MultiRegistrar.

 ## Listening to other widget's ViewModels

-ViewModel has a `get` method that retrieves models registered by other ViewModels or by Registrar widget, but does not listen for future changes.
+The ViewModel `get` method retrieves registered ViewModels but does not listen for future changes.
 For that, use `listenTo` from within your ViewModel:

     final text = listenTo<MyOtherWidgetViewModel>().someText;

-`listenTo` adds the `buildView` method as a listener to queue View to build every time the `notifyListeners` method of MyOtherWidgetViewModel is called.
+`listenTo` performs a one-time add of the `buildView` method as a listener that is called every time the `notifyListeners` method of MyOtherWidgetViewModel is called.
 If you want to do more than just queue a build, you can give `listenTo` a listener function:

     listenTo<MyWidgetViewModel>(listener: myListener);

 If you want to rebuild your View after your custom listener finishes, just call `buildView` within your listener:

-    @override
     void myListener() {
       // do some stuff
       buildView();
     }

-Either way, listeners passed to `listenTo` are automatically removed when your ViewModel instance is disposed.
+Either way, listeners added by `listenTo` are automatically removed when your ViewModel instance is disposed.

 ## notifyListeners vs buildView

 When your View and ViewModel classes are instantiated, `buildView` is added as a listener to your ViewModel.
 So, calling `buildView` or `notifyListeners` from within your ViewModel will both rebuild your View.
 So, what's the difference between calling `buildView` and `notifyListeners`?
 Nothing, unless your ViewModel is registered--any listeners to your registered ViewModel will be called on `notifyListeners` but not on `buildView`.
-So, to eliminate unnecessary builds, it is a best practice to use `buildView` unless your use case requires listeners to be notified of a change.
+So, to eliminate unnecessary View builds, it is a best practice to use `buildView` unless your use case requires listeners to be notified of a change.

 ## ValueNotifiers

-If you want more granularity than sharing an entire ViewModel or service you can register a ValueNotifier instead using Registrar:
+If you want more granularity than registering an entire ViewModel or service, you can register a ValueNotifier instead:

     Registrar.register<MyValueNotifier>(instance: myValueNotifier);